Mark Amodei: LGBT rights

-In 2021, Amodei was among the House Republicans to sponsor the Fairness for All Act, the Republican alternative to the Equality Act.
-The bill's stated goal is to prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.
+In 2021, Amodei was one of 18 House Republicans to sponsor the Fairness for All Act, the Republican alternative to the Equality Act.
+The bill's stated goal is to prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and simultaneously protect the free exercise of religion.

+In December 2022, Amodei voted against the Respect for Marriage Act, which codified federal recognition of same-sex and interracial marriages.
+He stated that his opposition was based on the belief that Nevada voters had already approved same-sex marriage through a 2020 referendum, and that federal legislation on an issue traditionally governed by states was unnecessary.
+He also referred to the bill as a “messaging bill” that lacked proper hearings and consideration.

+In April 2023, Amodei voted in favor of the Protect Women and Girls in Sports Act, a bill that would prohibit transgender women and girls from participating in school sports programs designated for females.
+The bill passed the House of Representatives on a party-line vote but did not advance in the Senate.

 Legislation

 On July 25, 2014, Amodei introduced the Northern Nevada Land Conservation and Economic Development Act (H.R.
-5205; 113th Congress), a bill that would require the Bureau of Land Management (BLM) to convey certain federal lands in Nevada to other government entities.
+5205; 113th Congress), a bill that would require the Bureau of Land Management to convey certain federal lands in Nevada to other government entities.
 The bill is a package of numerous other bills related to land conveyance in Nevada, which make up the bulk of Amodei's legislation.

-In total, Amodei has sponsored 45 bills, including: